-driving forces correct, If it is important that these are use disable_approximate_driving_force_for_metastable_phases() to force the calculation to converge for the metastable phases.
+If it is important that these driving forces are correct, use disable_approximate_driving_force_for_metastable_pha to force the calculation to converge for the metastable phases.

 Enables forcing of positive definite phase Hessian.
 This determines how the minimum of an equilibrium state in a normal minimization procedure (non-global) is reached.
 For details, search the Thermo-Calc documentation for "Hessian minimization".